-Penang Institute is proud to host “Retracing Islamic Narratives in Malaysia and Moving towards Conflict Resolution” which is scheduled as follows:
+Penang Institute is proud to host a public forum “Retracing Islamic Narratives in Malaysia and Moving towards Conflict Resolution” which is scheduled as follows:

 Date: 27 February 2019, Wednesday